Bluebeard (ballet): History

 Marius Petipa created the ballet Bluebeard for his own benefit performance given in honor of his 50th anniversary of service to the St. Petersburg Imperial Theatres.
 The ballet was given a lavish production of the most sumptuous costumes and décor, with the Mariinsky Theatre's machinists creating complex and rapid stage metamorphoses.
 Many critics who attended the ballet's premier complained that Bluebeard sacrificed plot and artistic sensibilities in favor of spectacle, with the libretto merely serving as an excuse for elaborate stage transformations and even more elaborate dances.
 Nevertheless, Petipa's dances for Bluebeard were universally hailed as masterworks of classical choreography.
 The critic from the St. Petersburg Gazette commented on the danced numbers in Bluebeard:

 Although Bluebeard was very successful during its opening run, the ballet did not find a permanent place in the repertory of the Imperial Ballet.
 The last presentation of the full-length production of Bluebeard was given in 1899 for the benefit performance of Pierina Legnani.
 In 1901, the first and third acts of the ballet were given as part of a program staged for the farewell benefit of Legnani before retiring to her native Italy.

 A revival of Bluebeard was mounted for the Imperial Ballet in 1910 by the premier danseur and pedagogue Nikolai Legat.
 As with the ballet's original inception in 1896, the first performances of Legat's revival of Bluebeard were successful.
 Nevertheless, the large cast the ballet required and in particular the complex stage effects were impossible to produce by the outset of World War I in 1914.
 The full-length Bluebeard was performed for the last time in 1913.
 Excerpts from the ballet were given sporadically in galas and benefit performances until 1916, when the ballerina Elsa Vill and the danseur Fyodor Lophukov were featured in a performance of Petipa's celebrated Pas de deux éléctrique.

-In 2009, the Russian choreographers Yuri Burlaka and Vasily Medvedev utilized several pieces of Pyotr Schenk's score for Bluebeard in their revival of La Esmeralda for the Bolshoi Ballet, with the music accompanying a new Grand pas des fleurs in the second act.
+In 2009, the Russian choreographers Yuri Burlaka and Vasily Medvedev utilized pieces from Pyotr Schenk's score for Bluebeard in their revival of La Esmeralda for the Bolshoi Ballet, with the music accompanying a new Grand pas des fleurs in the second act.

-In 2014, Vasily Medvedev staged a new version of the Grand Pas de deux électrique from Bluebeard for the Dance Open Festival Gala at the Alexandrinsky Theatre in St. Petersburg.
+In 2014, Vasily Medvedev staged a new version of the Grand Pas de deux électrique from Bluebeard as the Grand pas électrique for the Dance Open Festival Gala at the Alexandrinsky Theatre in St. Petersburg.
 The performance featured Kristina Kretova and Semyon Chudin from the Bolshoi Ballet in the leads and framed by four couples.

 Résumé of scenes and dances

 Taken from the piano reduction of Pyotr Schenk's score as issued by the publisher P. Jurgenson.
-Additional information taken from the book "Nash balet (1673-1899)" by Aleksander Plescheyev.